 - Design #105 – My free SVG design files (available in my free resource library—get the password by filling out the form at the bottom of this page)

 How to Make Miniature Paper Roses

-To begin, cut out your cardstock using my free miniature rose SVG, DXF, or PDF files found in my resource library.
+To begin, cut out your cardstock using my free miniature rose SVG, DXF, or PDF files (Design #105) found in my resource library.
 I have two different rose petals details, both optimized for their small size.
 The one with larger petals looks more realistic, and the one with smaller petals looks more tidy.
 I included two different sizes in my file — use the one that works best for you!

 CUTTING MACHINE NOTE: If you’re not sure how to upload an SVG file to Cricut Design Space or another Design Software, or you’re having issues (such as getting a message that says “unsupported file”), please watch my free training series, The Joy of SVGs.
 If you’re on an iPhone or iPad, check out my post on How to Upload SVG Files to Cricut Design Space on iPhone & iPad!